-Veterinary preclinical sciences
+Veterinary preclinical sciences research

-Research in the Department of Veterinary Preclinical Sciences focuses on physiology, neuroscience, ageing and chronic diseases of joints and the musculoskeletal system.
+Our research focuses on physiology, neuroscience, ageing and chronic diseases of joints and the musculoskeletal system.

 Much of the work is interdisciplinary and crosses species barriers.
 Our external funding is continually growing, with income from the European Commission, research councils, industry and leading charitable foundations.